 Auctions – The government (as well private landowners) often has property that goes to auction.
 Generally, this happens because a private owner simply doesn’t know what price he should ask or because the government has repossessed private land and is now selling it off.

 In some areas, cities are trying extreme and desperate measures to attract new residents.
 One of these measures is land giveaways, with the goal of boosting both the local population and economy.
 Increasing numbers of smaller towns are using these free-land programs, and all you have to pay are the closing and administrative costs.
 So this can be a great way to get a large plot of land cheap.

 Here’s a real example: in a specific, small Minnesota town, if you have an annual household income of $74,200, you can qualify for free land.
 And you will pay only $1,000 to cover the closing and administrative costs.

 What makes this even better is that most people don’t know about these programs, so there isn’t really much competition for the available land.

-If you’re looking for land for sale in Washington DC and North Carolina, the big opportunities are out there.
+If you’re looking for land for sale in Charlotte, the big opportunities are out there.
 It just takes some research and some digging.